retrography/digital-methods/index.md

 ## Course Description

 The recent advances in the availability of digital trace data as well as the corresponding data analysis methods have opened up new venues for social science research.
-These trends allow new types of analysis and make new ways of theorizing possible.
-This course intends to initiate the participants with a catalogue of contemporary tools and techniques necessary to navigate and analyze the emerging data landscape.
+These trends allow new types of analysis and make new ways of theorising possible.
+This course intends to initiate the participants with a catalogue of contemporary tools and techniques necessary to navigate and analyse the emerging data landscape.
 In particular, it aims to provide research students from diverse backgrounds with the basic skills and methodological insights to take advantage of digital trace data and computational tools.
 This course is agnostic to research paradigms and leaves the door open to participants from qualitative and quantitative backgrounds.
-The course is aimed towards research students from fields related to business administration and organization studies who are either interested in discovering different methods or aiming to enrich their methods toolbox by engaging hands-on with digital trace data.
+The course is aimed towards research students from fields related to business administration and organisation studies who are either interested in discovering different methods or aiming to enrich their methods toolbox by engaging hands-on with digital trace data.
 Some basic familiarity with R and a knack for hack are mandatory.

 ## Learning Activities & Objectives